Skip to main content

 About

-Guilty as Sock! is a multiplayer casual simulation game with a comedy theme.
+Guilty as Sock! is a multiplayer casual simulation game with horror and comedy themes.
 It was developed by Demon Max and was released on May 29, 2025.
 It received positive reviews from players.

 Skip User Reviews